virtualmin/virtualmin.com/content/docs/Development/creating-web-app-installer.md

 weight: 4010030
 ---

-A Virtualmin web app installer, also called a script installer, is a small program that contains the information needed to install a web application into a virtual server's home directory and set it up to run with that server's permissions and database.
-Most script installers are for PHP apps like WordPress or phpMyAdmin, but you can also create installers for Node.js, Perl, or Python apps.
+A Virtualmin web app installer is a small program that contains the information needed to install a web application into a virtual server's home directory and set it up to run with that server's permissions and database.
+Most web app installers are for PHP apps like WordPress or phpMyAdmin, but you can also create installers for Node.js, Perl, or Python apps.

-Virtualmin Pro ships with a large number of [built-in installers](/docs/professional-features/#install-scripts), which domain owners can add to their websites using the **Install Scripts** link on the left menu.
+Virtualmin Pro ships with a large number of [built-in installers](/docs/professional-features/#manage-web-apps), which domain owners can add to their websites using the **Manage Web Apps** link on the left menu.
 However, there are many applications that are not covered yet, simply because we don't have time to implement installers for them or they are used too rarely or too specific.
-For this reason, Virtualmin provides an API for adding your own script installers.
+For this reason, Virtualmin provides an API for adding your own web app installers.

-### Script installer files and directories
+### Web app installer files and directories

-Each script installer is a single file containing a set of Perl functions.
+Each web app installer is a single file containing a set of Perl functions.
 Those that ship with Virtualmin Pro can be found in the `virtual-server/pro/scripts` directory under the Webmin root, which is usually `/usr/libexec/webmin` or `/usr/share/webmin`.
 If you open up one of those files (such as `phpbb.pl`) in a text editor, you will see a series of functions like:

 ```perl
 sub script_phpbb_desc